Academic Requirements

 The scholastic standing of all students is computed at the end of each term.
 The records of all students whose cumulative grade-point averages are less than 2.0 are referred to the Committee on Scholastic Standing.
 This committee reviews the work of all deficient students at the close of each term and may warn a student, place him/her on academic probation, or dismiss the student.
 Further information about these procedures can be found in the catalog.

 Repeat Option: students receiving a D or F in a course may repeat the course.
-All attempts at a course will be shown on a student’s transcript.
+All attempts at a course will be shown in a student’s transcript.
 Students are limited to 4 repeat options.

 Pass/Fail: Students who have completed 63 credits may be permitted to register for a maximum of one course per term, outside the general curricular requirements and outside courses in the major field, for credit on a Pass/No Credit basis.
 Permission to take a course on this basis rests with the instructor of the course and the student’s adviser.